sutta » mn » Majjhima Nikāya 114

 Yathārūpaṁ, bhante, cittuppādaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti evarūpo cittuppādo na sevitabbo;

-You should not cultivate the way of giving rise to a thought which causes unskillful qualities to grow while skillful qualities decline.
+You should not cultivate the arising of thought which causes unskillful qualities to grow while skillful qualities decline.

 yathārūpañca kho, bhante, cittuppādaṁ sevato akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti evarūpo cittuppādo sevitabbo.

-And you should cultivate the way of giving rise to a thought which causes unskillful qualities to decline while skillful qualities grow.
+And you should cultivate the arising of thought which causes unskillful qualities to decline while skillful qualities grow.

 Kathaṁrūpaṁ, bhante, cittuppādaṁ sevato akusalā dhammā abhivaḍḍhanti, kusalā dhammā parihāyanti?

-And what way of giving rise to a thought causes unskillful qualities to grow while skillful qualities decline?
+And what arising of thought causes unskillful qualities to grow while skillful qualities decline?

 Idha, bhante, ekacco abhijjhālu hoti, abhijjhāsahagatena cetasā viharati;